dmatavel/magic_script/README.md

 # magic_script
-A shell script to set up my development environment on a debian based GNU/LINUX distribution.
+This script set up a C environment and general tools on a debian/ubuntu based GNU/LINUX distribution.